Visit the Blue Mountains By Train: 2 Easy Itineraries

 Planning your stops on the Blue Mountains Explorer Bus

-Head to the Blue Mountains Explorer Bus office at Katoomba Station to pick up your guidebook if you are early.
-It will allow you to plan your stops over your morning coffee.
-The office opens at 8:45 am on weekdays, and 8:15 am on weekends.
-If you have purchased your ticket online you can also show your voucher to the driver and collect your booklet when you board.
+If you’re early, head to the Blue Mountains Explorer Bus office at Katoomba Station to pick up your guidebook.
+It will help you plan your stops over coffee.
+The office opens at 8:45am on weekdays and 8:15am on weekends.
+If you bought your ticket online, you can show your voucher to the driver and collect your booklet when you board.

-9:00 am – Join the bus on the main street of Katoomba, Katoomba Street, opposite the Carrington Hotel (Stop 1)
+9:15am – Join the bus on Katoomba Street, opposite the Carrington Hotel (Stop 1)

 Carrington Hotel Katoomba